What is Gross vs Net?

 Gross vs Net in Conversations

 For example, if someone says, “Our company made $30 million last year in our online division.”, you may want to ask them, “Gross or net?”.
 If they say gross, they probably mean either revenue or gross profit (you may need to ask for further clarification).
-If they say net, you may assume it’s net income (after all expenses are deduced), but you may still need to ask for clarification as they could be thinking only of operational expenses (which excludes interest and taxes), or they might be including all items.
+If they say net, you may assume it’s net income (after all expenses are deducted), but you may still need to ask for clarification, as they could be thinking only of operational expenses (which excludes interest and taxes), or they might be including all items.